-Using the Microsoft Surface Studio for Creative Cloud applications is a good choice for those looking for a fast desktop computer for graphic design, video editing, or illustration.
-Microsoft moved into the computer hardware business several years ago with the Surface products that provided a showcase of what is possible with their touch-focused operating systems.
+The updated Microsoft Surface Studio 2 for Creative Cloud applications is a good choice for those looking for a fast desktop computer for graphic design, video editing, or illustration.
+Microsoft moved into the computer hardware business several years ago with the Surface products which provided a showcase of what is possible with their touch-focused operating systems.
 With the Surface Studio 2 they have updated their flagship dekstop computer, and it is ideal for creative professionals.
-The touch and pen input that should appeal to Creative Cloud users, even those who may have previously worked on Apple's Mac line of computers.
+The touch and pen input are appealing to Creative Cloud users, even those who may have previously worked on Apple's Mac line of computers.

-The Microsoft Surface Studio is completely integrated computer and display.
+The Microsoft Surface Studio 2 is a completely integrated computer and display.
 Think Apple iMac, only better.
 The Microsoft Surface Studio uses Microsoft’s Windows 10 operating system, it is a fully touch enabled computer which can be used with either fingers or a digital pen, or a keyboard.
 The touch-display is a full 28 inches, much larger than most iMacs.
 The ultra-high resolution display includes 63% more pixels than are found on a 4K display, and shows detail at 192 ppi (pixels per inch).
 For comparison, a typical display uses between 72 and 96 pixels per inch.
-This large, high resolution display will likely be of big interest for designers and Creative Cloud users trying to find a computer that makes it easier for them to do their creative work.
+This large, high resolution display meets the needs of designers and Creative Cloud users trying to find a computer that makes it easier for them to do their creative work.
 It is well suited for working on a multi-page layout using InDesign, or using video and animation timelines with Premiere Pro or After Effects.

 As a touch-screen device, input can occur via the Surface Pen, which works well with Illustrator and Photoshop for drawing and erasing naturally.
 As the display can be positioned to a 20 degree tilt, similar to a drafting table, designers can use the pen to draw and input directly on the display.
-With the powerful processor, large screen, and various input capabilities, the Surface Studio looks to be a good fit for Illustrator and Photoshop users, and others working with Creative Cloud apps will also find the computer a good fit, these apps benefit especially from the touch input.
-As these latest computers become more available American Graphics Institute anticipates adding Surface Studios to its classrooms for use in various Creative Cloud classes, including those available in Boston, as well as New York, and Philadelphia.
+With the powerful processor, large screen, and various input capabilities, the Surface Studio looks to be a good fit for Illustrator and Photoshop users.
+While others working with Creative Cloud apps will also find the computer a good fit, these apps benefit especially from the touch input.
+As these latest computers become more available, American Graphics Institute anticipates adding Surface Studio 2 systems to its classrooms for use in various Creative Cloud classes, including those available in Boston, as well as New York, and Philadelphia.
 For those that can't make it to these locations, courses are even available online.

 Also worth noting is the Surface Dial, which remains available.
-The dial enables a scrolling interface that app developers can tap-into to enable additional functionality.
-We anticipate Adobe will use this for access various panels, colors, or font families, for example.
+The dial enables a scrolling interface that app developers such as Adobe use to enable additional functionality.
+Adobe is using this for access to various panels, colors, and font families, for example.
 Pressing the dial adds a menu on-screen which can be accessed through scrolling the dial to the left or right.
 Over all, the Surface Studio and Creative Cloud appear to be great partners for any creative professional.

 About the author